yegor256/blog/_drafts/corners.md

 a disciplined engineer is to help the project **reveal** maintainability issues.
 Who and how will fix them is the responsibility of a project manager.
 Your job is to reveal, not to hide.
-By being a hero trying to fix everything in the scope of a single task you're doing a bad favor to the entire project &mdash; you're concealing the problem(s).
+By being a hero trying to fix everything in the scope of a single task, you're doing a bad favor to the entire project &mdash; you're concealing the problem(s).

 ## Demand Better Documentation and Wait